predict-idlab/gssp_analysis/README.md

 The outcome can be observed in a [shiny html file](scripts/1.2_FactorAnalysis.pdf).
 All speech data transformation and analysis is performed in the [notebooks](notebooks/README.md) folder.

+The utilized python packages are listed in the [pyproject.toml](pyproject.toml) file and the utilized R packages are listed in the [scripts/r_packages.txt](scripts/r_packages.txt) file.

 ---
 ## Folder structure